Our Yoga Teachers

 “Yoga has been a catalyst to my own personal growth, enabling me to grow in ways I never would have expected and make space for more acceptance, love and compassion in my life.
 I believe that students at any level can excel in yoga, that every unique practice can bring that yogi to a place of better understanding of their body, mind and spirit.”

 Doreen is know for her humor and the way she makes everybody feel welcome.
 She has worked in healthcare for over 35 years as a radiologic technologist.
 Feeling the need to work with more purpose and passion, she became a Certified Health & Wellness Coach.
+She is married for 32 years with 2 daughters.
+She is also a Hospice Volunteer.

 She began assisting middle aged women with lifestyle habit change- making healthier choices for their mind and body.
 Realizing there is a need for healing not only in the physical body: but also emotional, mental and the spiritual self, she continued to learn new skills.